nucleome/nucledata/README.md

 ### Start Nucleome Data Service

-In Mac or Linux, start a terminal and change work directory to where you put the `ndata` file.
+In Mac or Linux, start a terminal and change work directory to where you put the `nucledata` file.
 Start this program with command line below.

 `chmod 755 nucledata`

-`./ndata`
+`./nucledata`

 in Windows